Divyanlr/E-commerce-Storefront---React.js-Project/README.md

 # E-commerce-Storefront---React.js-Project
 e-commerce storefront where users can browse products, add items to the cart, and proceed to checkout.
-The app will use React.js for the frontend and a backend (Node.js/Express.js or Firebase) for managing products and orders
+The app will use React.js for the frontend and a backend Node.js for managing products and orders

 📂 Project Structure
 ---------------------